valeriux/SEI-Project-04/README.md

 ## Installation

-* Clone or Download the repo.
-From the terminal run the following;
+* Clone or Download the repo and from the terminal run the following commands:
   - yarn to install JavaScript packages
   - pipenv to install Python packages
 Next run:
   - yarn seeds to create the initial data for the database
   - yarn run:server
   - yarn run:client

 ## App overview